-I will be going on maternity leave in early October, and will not be available for speaking engagements until April 2018.
+I am on maternity leave as of November 6, 2017, and will not be available for speaking engagements until April 2018.

 I gave two seminar at the Maine Medical Center Research Institute in August.